 Time moves slower when you’re stressed.
 That’s why expectation-setting, fairness, and distraction are so important to reducing perceived wait time.

 Put yourself in your customers’ shoes.
 They really want the concert ticket or pair of sneakers they’re waiting in line for.
 That in itself is already anxiety-provoking.

 Removing anything that could cause anxiety (e.g. warning visitors they only have a few minutes to complete their booking) is great.
 Preemptively addressing any anxieties, rational or not, is even better.

 If your setup involves multiple queues, think again.
 A large portion of queue anxiety surrounds being unfairly overtaken by others, what Richard Larson calls “skips and slips”.

 One serpentine line removes any need for your customers to make (and constantly reassess) a decision about choosing the “right line”.

 You can drastically improve your customers' waiting experience by understanding the psychology of queuing.
 Use the infographic below as a reminder of the psychology of online queuing.

 Don’t fail your customers; invest in improving the customer experience with Maister’s 6 rules of queue psychology.

-(This post has been updated since it was originally written in 2016.)
+(This blog has been updated since it was written in 2020).